Google Translate Button

 • Keep the Gospel the main focus.

-To be a ministry leader of a local church, under the authority of the elders, one is not required to meet the criteria of 1 Timothy 3:1-8 and Titus 1:3-5 regarding character before God and reputation before their family and community.
-However, it should be something that the ministry leader is actively pursuing in their daily lives.
+To be a ministry leader of a local church, under the authority of the elders, one is not required to meet the criteria of 1 Timothy 3:1-8 and Titus 1:3-5 regarding character before God and reputation before family and community.
+It should be something that the ministry leaders are pursuing, however, in their daily lives.
 Additionally, women ministry leaders are called to meet the criteria of 1 Timothy 3:11.
-Also, both men and women leaders should meet the criteria of Titus 2:1-8 and follow the principles of 1 Timothy 2:9-15; 1 Corinthians 14:33-40; and 1 Corinthians 11:1-19.
-They should submit to the elders of the church and allow them to lead the affairs of the local church, (including allowing them to provide oversight and accountability for the ministry of the ministry leader).
-Each ministry leader is gifted differently and called to serve God in different ways.
-Each ministry leader has different personalities, experiences, circumstances, passions, preferences, cultures, and maturity levels.
-This is why they need godly elders for which to imitate, respect, and follow.
+Also, both male and female leaders should meet the criteria of Titus 2:1-8 and follow the principles of 1 Timothy 2:9-15; 1 Corinthians 14:33-40; and 1 Corinthians 11:1-19.
+They should submit to the elders of the church and allow them to lead its affairs. (including allowing them to provide oversight and accountability for the ministry of the ministry leader).
+Each ministry leader is gifted differently and called to serve God in varying ways.
+Each ministry leader has a unique personality, experience, circumstance, passion, preference, culture, and maturity level.
+This is why church members need godly elders to imitate, respect, and follow.

-• All ministry leaders should become mature enough to teach the basics of the faith and disciple someone else, but not all are gifted as teachers.
+• Should become mature enough to teach the basics of the faith and disciple someone else, but not all are gifted as teachers.

-• All ministry leaders are to shepherd the hearts of those to whom they are ministering, but not all are gifted at shepherding.
+• Are to shepherd the hearts of those to whom they minister, but not all are gifted at shepherding.

-• All ministry leaders are to live in a manner worthy of imitation, but not all are gifted in leading.
+• Are to live in a manner worthy of imitation, but not all are gifted in leading.

-• All ministry leaders should grow in hospitality, but not all are gifted in the area of hospitality.
+• Should grow in hospitality, but not all are gifted in the area of hospitality.

-• All ministry leaders are to share the Gospel, but not all are gifted as evangelists.
+• Are to share the Gospel, but not all are gifted as evangelists.

-• All ministry leaders are to help the Gospel spread across the world, but not all are gifted as apostles.
+• Are to help the Gospel spread across the world, but not all are gifted as missionaries.

-This is why a plurality of elders is the best model for a local church.
-Each ministry leaders needs godly leadership who can help equip them to mature in the faith.
-Each ministry leaders brings value to the church, but in different ways.
+This is why a plurality of leadership is the best model for a local church.
+Ministry leaders need godly leadership that can help equip them to mature in the faith.
+Ministry leaders bring value to the church, but in unique ways.

-• What do you feel most passionate about serving as a ministry leader of your local church?
+• About what do you feel most passionate, serving as a ministry leader of your local church?

-• What are you willing to give up as a ministry leader for the sake of the greater good of your local church?
+• What are you willing to forfeit as a ministry leader for the sake of your local church?

-• What are you unwilling to give up as a ministry leader for the sake of glorifying Christ in your local church?
+• What are you unwilling to forfeit as a ministry leader for the sake of glorifying Christ in your local church?

-• How does God want to use you to make the church more healthy through your ministry leadership?
+• How does God want to use you to make the church healthier through your ministry leadership?

-• How are you submitting to the leadership of your local church in the ministry to which you are leading?
+• How are you submitting to the leadership of your local church in the ministry that you are leading?

 • How are you refusing to listen to gossip?